Can Dehydration Cause Back Pain? Why You Need To Drink More Water

 Are you drinking enough water?
-If not it could have serious consequences for your back and the pain you feel during the day.
+If not it could have serious consequences for your back and the levels of pain you feel during the day.

-So you need to get into the habit of drinking water regularly too.
+So you need to keep yourself hydrated and get into the habit of drinking water regularly.

 And this is something you need to be even more aware of if you suffer from back pain.

-Because allowing yourself to become dehydrated as you work can have dire consequences.
+Because allowing yourself to become dehydrated can have dire consequences for your back.

 Why Does Dehydration Cause Back Pain?

-And as these discs work as shock absorbers between the vertabrae of your spine, cushioning and supporting you as you move around.
+As they act as shock absorbers between the vertebrae of your spine by cushioning and supporting you as you move around.

-And they are also made up mostly of water.
+And these discs are also made up mostly of water.

 They are designed to lose some of this water as you move around before reabsorbing more water later to rehydrate themselves.

-This reabsorbing process usually occurs during periods of sleep or rest and is vital for keeping them healthy.
+And this reabsorbing process usually occurs during periods of sleep or rest and it's vital for keeping them healthy.

-However when you are dehydrated your discs can't get the water they need to rehydrate themselves.
+However, when you are dehydrated your discs can't get the water they need to rehydrate themselves, which can cause them to shrink.

-Which can cause them to shrink and you then lose the shock absorbing support they provide for your spine.
+And you then lose the shock absorbing support they are providing for your spine.

-And this means more pressure being put on your back which can eventually lead to serious problems such as:
+This means more pressure being put on your back and can eventually lead to serious problems such as:

 And more than anything else it will lead to more back pain in the present.

-Because it can also lead to other health issues such as:
+Because it can also lead to further health issues such as:

-So there's more than one reason to keep your water levels topped up throughout the day.
+So you have more than one good reason to keep your water levels topped up throughout the day.

-As someone with chronic lower back pain it can be hard to tell if the pain you feel is caused by dehydration.
+As someone with persistent back pain it can be hard to tell if the pain you feel is caused by dehydration.

-I mean your back hurts most days right?
+I mean your back hurts most days anyway right?

 So how can you tell if you are dehydrated or just simply feeling pain because of something else?

-This is a difficult one but by staying hydrated you are at least ruling one potential cause of your back pain out.
+This is a difficult one but if you stay hydrated you are at least ruling one potential cause of your back pain out.